AmeyVijeesh/tkinter-projects/quiz app/ReadMe.md

 - Medium
 - Hard

-- A beautiful interface with images to make sure that you do not get bored.
+- A beautiful interface with images.

-- A timer for the questions to add a little more difficulty
+- A timer for the questions to add a little more difficulty.

 - At last, a pie chart is displayed along with your statistics.

-What else do you need for a quiz app?
-Let me know.

 # Modules needed: